lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   A value of 1 tells that the integrity check succeeded.
 A value of 0 represents a failure.

 * Bitmap.
 The Bitmap is used together with windowing.
-  It is a bit field maintained by the sender during the fragmentation and by the receiver during the reassembly of a fragmented SCHC Packet.
+  It is a bit field that may be maintained by the sender during the fragmentation and by the receiver during the reassembly of a fragmented SCHC Packet.
   The Bitmap may also be carried in a SCHC ACK, either in extenso or in a shortened form (see {{Bitmapopt}}).
-  Each bit in the internal representation of the Bitmap corresponds to a SCHC Fragment of the current window, and provides feedback on whether the SCHC Fragment has been received or not.
-The right-most position on the Bitmap reports if the All-0 or All-1 fragment has been correctly received or not.
+  Each bit in the internal representation of the Bitmap corresponds to a SCHC Fragment (tile) of a window, and provides feedback on whether the SCHC Fragment has been received or not.
+The right-most position on the Bitmap tells if the All-0 or All-1 fragment has been correctly received or not.
 Feedback on the SCHC Fragment with the FCN == MAX_WIND_FCN value is provided by the bit in the left-most position of the Bitmap.
 In the Bitmap, a bit set to 1 indicates that the SCHC Fragment of FCN corresponding to that bit position has been correctly received.